Pressure shifts in pulsatile shear: A microfluidic method to probe the normal stress response of complex fluids: Results

-which is reversed to `\emph{calculate an adapted, optimized system input}'\cite[{p.~2608}]{recktenwald2021} on a case-by-case basis.
-The applied system pressure now \emph{compensates} for (i)~frictional losses, (ii)~damping, and (iii)~phase lag, allowing for precise control of the instantaneous pressure in the parallel shear flow section (Fig.~\ref{fig:tap}).
+A transfer function is a measure of the response of a system to a given input.
+Generally, the experimental (or measured) transfer function, and hence the fit parameters $(\omega_\text{n},\zeta,g)$, change when the mobile fluid system is changed (visualised in Fig.~\ref{fig:bode}).
 Since both non-Newtonian fluids share nearly the same viscous response (Fig.~\ref{fig:rheol}) and the characteristic time of the driving~$T=2\pi/\omega$ is longer than their relaxation time~$\lambda_\text{E}$, \textit{i.e.}, the Deborah number~($\text{De}=\lambda_\text{E}/T$) is smaller than unity, determining the frequency response using one or the other should result in nearly identical transfer functions.
 This is consistent with the close agreement between steady-state flow rate measurements taken for a range of applied system pressures with the \textsc{xg} and \textsc{paa} test fluids (see the supplementary material, Fig.~S5).
 However, we note that in practice, if the parameters vary from fluid to fluid---or from, say, setup to setup---the system's frequency response may need to be optimised and recalibrated between samples.